Why Are Cross-Cultural Studies Important For Our Understanding of Sex and Gender?

 Early researchers in the field of cultural evolution developed a statistical method called cross-cultural analysis to discover traits that are common to many cultures.
 This approach was further advanced by George Peter Murdock, who compiled trait lists of cultural universals from ethnographies written by Boas, Malinowski and others into the cross-cultural database known as the Human Relations Area Files (HRAF).

-See also: How to Make a Sex Swing
+See also: How to Use Handcuffs During Sex

 The first president of the Society for Cross-Cultural Research was Beatrice Whiting and other women researchers played a key role in the development of the SCCR.
 However, men have dominated the organization over the years.